Thoothukudi: Transport

 Thoothukudi has an extensive transport network and is well-connected to other major cities by road, rail, air and sea.
 The corporation maintains a total length of 428.54 km.
 The city has 37.665 km concrete roads, 329.041 km black topped surface roads, 56.592 km water bound macadam roads and 5.242 km earthen roads.
-The major roads within the city are Tamizh Salai connecting NH-138, Kamarajar Salai connecting NH-38, Ramanathapuram Road connecting SH-49, Tiruchendur Road connecting SH-176, V.O.
+The major roads within the city are Tamizh Salai connecting NH-138, Ettayapuram Salai connecting NH-38, Ramanathapuram Salai connecting SH-49, Tiruchendur Salai connecting SH-176, V.O.
 Chidambaranar Salai and Victoria Extension Road.
 The highway V.O.C.
 Salai outside the city connects the Port Authority, Thermal Power Station, SPIC industry and NH-38.
-The city has two bus termini; Perarignar Anna Bus Terminus in Tamizh Salai and Thoothukudi New Bus Terminus in Kamarajar Salai.
-About 700 buses are operated from these two bus stands to local and inter cities.
+The city has two bus termini: Perarignar Anna Bus Terminus in Meenakshipuram Pradhana Salai and Thoothukkudi New Bus Terminus in Ettayapuram Salai.
+About 700 buses are operated from these two bus stands to local and intercity destinations.